PoBruno/monga-server-data/README.md

 # Monga Server Data

-Repository for storing backups of game saves.
+Repository for storing backups of game saves of repo [moga-server-handle](https://github.com/pobruno/moga-server-handle).
 Each game server's saves are mapped to specific folders within this repository.
 Backups are triggered through GitHub Actions on push events.

 ## Supported Games:
 - Minecraft